JohnKendrick/PDielec/BuildDocs/pdgui.md

 There is an option to set the sum of the Born charge matrices to zero.
 By default this is not applied.

-The atomic masses can be specified in a variety of way.
+The atomic masses can be specified in a variety of ways.
 They can be chosen from;
 .
 The average natural abundance
 .
 The masses used by the QM/MM program
 .
 The isotopic mass of the most abundant isotope